awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Reference.Waitevents.md

 # Amazon Aurora PostgreSQL wait events<a name="AuroraPostgreSQL.Reference.Waitevents"></a>

 The following are common wait events for Aurora PostgreSQL\.
+To learn more about wait events and tuning your Aurora PostgreSQL DB cluster, see [Tuning with wait events for Aurora PostgreSQL](AuroraPostgreSQL.Tuning.md)\.

 **Activity:ArchiverMain**
 The archiver process is waiting for activity\.